 “Especially to have Jacques home, he just got home from Kuwait, that was really special,” Jocelyne Lamoureux said.
 “We’re a really close family.
 So, having him for that – my grandma and my parents – it was pretty cool.
 This place is home for Monique and I, this community means a lot to us.
 To share this with our family, was nice.”

 Tonight, 5,559 fans came to watch the USA and Canada play in a pre-Olympic match-up.
 The environment in the arena was awesome, it was electric, at times the noise level was almost deafening.
+The Lamoureux twins and team USA beat the Canadians 4-1, sending many of the hometown fans home smiling.

 “I was shocked by how loud the building was, really,” U.S. Women’s National Team head coach Katey Stone said.
 “At one point it was going through me.
 I kept feeling like the thunder was going through me, too.
 What an environment for these kids to play in, leading up to Sochi.”